JamieS01/ENTrimmed/README.md

 ![ENTrimmed Logo](https://github.com/user-attachments/assets/0dd37a29-14e9-4d21-80a9-22f035606dcf)

-### This project is very much a WIP.
+### This project is a WIP.
 The dat format, headers and content are subject to change until the initial release is published.
 Use at your own risk.

-**ENTrimmed** is a curated DAT collection project focused on building clean, consistent, and practical ROM sets for retro game systems.
+**ENTrimmed** is a curated DAT collection project focused on building practical ROM sets for retro gamers.
 It emphasizes English-speaking region preference, retail-only games, and a strict 1G1R (1 Game 1 ROM) format.
 The goal is to produce ROM libraries that are ready to play and free from clutter.

 ---